Low Vision and Blindness Holiday Gift Guide

 Well, the holidays are upon us, and it’s that gift-giving time of year.
 A time when people crowd the malls and online shopping sites to find the perfect present for their loved ones.
 To make your lives a little easier, we at New England Low Vision and Blindness have put together our Low Vision and Blindness Holiday Gift Guide to help you find the perfect gift for your loved ones who are visually impaired.

-Scott Krug, President of New England Low Vision and Blindness, recommends DaVinci 3-in-1 Desktop Magnifier for seniors at home and anyone with low vision looking to regain their independence
+Scott Krug, President of New England Low Vision and Blindness, recommend’s the DaVinci Pro HD OCR Desktop Magnifier for seniors at home and anyone with low vision looking to regain their independence.

 The Pebble HD is a versatile handheld magnifier that is perfect for anyone who is one the go.
 This lightweight, pocket-sized magnifier is about the size of your average smartphone, and it delivers powerful magnification.